-3. Place ham hock at center and pour in broth and water; shake in a few drops of hot sauce and a couple of good shakes of Worcestershire sauce–or to taste.
+3. Return reserved beans to the pot.
+Place ham hock at center and pour in broth and water; shake in a few drops of hot sauce and a couple of good shakes of Worcestershire sauce–or to taste.
 Cover and bring to a boil.
 Reduce heat and simmer for 1 1/2 – 2 hours until beans are nearly tender.
 Add more water if beans are too thick.
 Taste and adjust seasonings.
 Remove ham hock, let cool a few minutes, trim meat off and chop ham, adding it back into the bean pot.

 4. BROWN SAUSAGE: While beans cook, heat the olive oil in a heavy skillet and brown the sausage pieces on both sides.
 Let drain on a paper-towel lined plate.
 Set aside if beans are nearly done or refrigerate, if needed, until beans are tender.